Best practices to avoid rate limiting

 You can cache data on the server or on the client using DOM storage.
 You can also save relatively static information in a database or serialize it in a file.

-4. Use bulk and batch endpoints such as Update Many Tickets, which lets you update up to 100 tickets with a single API request.
+3. Use bulk and batch endpoints, such as Update Many Tickets, that let you update up to 100 tickets with a single API request.

 Regulating the request rate

-If you regularly approach or bump into the rate limit, consider including a process in your code that regulates the rate of your requests so that they're distributed more evenly over time.
+If you regularly exceed the rate limit, update your code to distribute requests more evenly over a period of time.
 This is known as a throttling process or a throttling controller.
 Regulating the request rate can be done statically or dynamically.
 For example, you can monitor your request rate and regulate requests when the rate approaches the rate limit.

 To determine if you need to implement a throttling process, monitor your request errors.
 How often do you get 429 errors?
 Does the frequency warrant implementing a throttling process?